system76/docs/_articles/dual-booting.md

 ### Windows Drivers

 The Windows drivers for some of our laptop systems [here](https://github.com/system76/windows-drivers).
 We recommend downloading all of the drivers for your model and make sure to follow the steps for installing the driver below the driver link.

+NOTE: The Windows Device Manager may show that some devices are missing drivers, that is normal, and can be disregarded.

 ### Windows Caveats